ryuzakijebi/FPT/Unit02 - Java Core/Assignment 5.md

     }
 }
 ```
+getInstance() Method method is synchronized, which means only one thread can execute it at a time.
+This ensures that if multiple threads are calling getInstance() simultaneously and the instance is not yet created (instance == null), only one thread will create it while others wait.
 #
 #### Double-Checked Locking
 This method reduces the overhead of synchronization by checking if the instance is null before entering the synchronized block, and again within the block before creating the instance.